RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 > This code can be also found in the [Sample.SimpleShell project](../../src/Samples/Sample.SimpleShell).

 As you can see, conditional compilation is used to access properties of different platforms.
-For each platform, different transitions are defined.
+For each platform, different transitions are defined:

 <details>
     <summary>Android</summary>